pollsmor/MKS21X-FinalProject/README.md

   - Added a mechanism to end games (as of now pressing backspace will simulate a Pokemon dying, prompting you to respawn or end the game)

 Rachel:
--Added class headers to Block, Floor, and Game
+  - Added class headers to Block, Floor, and Game

-**Saturday1/5/19**
+**Saturday 1/5/19**
 Rachel:
   - Removed devlog.txt from the branch
   - Worked on Block.java
   -Added get/setVisibility and spawnEnemy/Player pseudocode

 **Sunday 1/6/19**
 Rachel:
   - Created interface Explorable.java
-  -Added methods isExplored() and setVisibility()
+    - Added methods isExplored() and setVisibility()
   - All files now compile
   - Block.java
     - Organized code with comments
     - Added getters and setters
     - Commented out spawn code (Pokemon, Item, and Objective not made yet)
   - Tunnel.java
     - Implements Explorable
     - Added fields and documentation
     - Added constructor Tunnel(Block start, Block end)
     - Added isExplored() and setVisibility() which will be edited later when Player is added
   - Room.java
     - Implements Explorable
     - Added fields and documentation
     - Added constructor Room(Block start, Block end)
     - Added isExplored() and setVisibility()
   - Wall.java
     - Added fields and documentation
     - Added two constructors: one given Block and the other given xcor and ycor
   - Floor.java
     - Added fields and documentation
     - Added constructor given current floors, terminal width, and terminal length
   - Game.java
     - Began floor counting code

---------------------Stage 2--------------------
+***--------------------Stage 2--------------------***
 >>>>>>> makeMap